The Ayakashi Hunter's Tainted Bride: Characters

 Yako's younger sister and the 3rd Division member of The Imperial Chamber of the Onmyo (皇國陰陽寮).
 Sayoko is talented, virtuous, and skilled in spells, but she sometimes shows a stern side.
 She has a good relationship with the family except her mother and is supportive of the marriage between Yako and Nanao.
-She married with the Kokujo clan before Yako meets Nanao.
+She married with the Kokujo clan before Yako met Nanao.